 Why riders may still be public enemy number 1:

-- Intimidating rider gear: A leather race suit with a tinted visor makes you look like Judge Dredd, Robocop or Darth Vader.
+Intimidating rider gear: A leather race suit with a tinted visor makes you safe, but to the public you look like Judge Dredd, Robocop or Darth Vader.
 You might be on your way to a toy run, but to the public you could be any sort of villain or terrorist under that outfit.
+Try giving a wave!
 Or how about dressing up to look like outlaws?
 Are you really an outlaw?
 It’s a free country and you can wear what you like, but don’t complain if you are run off the road because you looked intimidating to a young family in their SUV.

 5. Rude overtaking.
 By all means use your superior acceleration to overtake slow-moving vehicles, but don’t tailgate for several kilometres, whizz past just inches from their wing mirror, then cut in right on their front bumper.
 Perhaps give them a short flash of the lights or a quick horn beep to tell them you want to pass and when you do, give them room and perhaps a thank-you wave once past.